Framework-R-D/phlex-design/doc/ch_conceptual_design/algorithms.rst

 Algorithms
 ==========

-As mentioned in :numref:`ch_preliminaries/functional_programming:Higher-order functions supported by Phlex`, an algorithm is registered with the framework as an operator to a higher-order function (HOF).
+As mentioned in :numref:`ch_preliminaries/functional_programming:Sequences of Data and Higher-Order Functions`, an algorithm is registered with the framework as an operator to a higher-order function (HOF).
-In general, Phlex supports the registration of C++ algorithms with function signatures like (see :numref:`ch_conceptual_design/hof_operators:HOF operators`):
+In general, Phlex supports the registration of C++ algorithms with function signatures like (see :numref:`ch_conceptual_design/supported_hofs:Supported Higher-Order Functions` for a list of supported HOFs):

 .. code:: c++